What is the trading allowance?

 Boris can choose how to use the trading allowance.
 His options are:

 - Claim the allowance against the web design income.
 This would mean he has a taxable profit of £1,400 from this source.
 But his profit from the online auction sales is £1,100, as he cannot deduct the expenses of £900 if he claims the trading allowance.
-So his total taxable profits are £2,500.
+So his total profits liable to tax and National Insurance contributions (NIC) are £2,500.

 - Claim the allowance against the online auction sales.
 This would mean his taxable profit from this source would be £100.
 His profit from the web design business is £2,400, as he cannot deduct expenses of £700 if he claims the trading allowance.
-So his total taxable profits are £2,500.
+So his total profits liable to tax and NIC are £2,500.

 - Not claim the trading allowance at all.
 This would mean he has taxable profit of £1,700 from the web design business and £200 from online auction sales.
-So his total taxable profits are £1,900.
+So his total profits liable to tax and NIC are £1,900.

 It is best for Boris not to claim the trading allowance at all as this gives him the lower taxable profits overall.